zhangmeishan/pytorch_Joint-Word-Segmentation-and-POS-Tagging/README.md

 # JointST
 A re-implementation of [A Simple and Effective Neural Model for Joint Word Segmentation and POS Tagging](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8351918) based on Pytorch.

-Published in: IEEE/ACM Transactions on Audio, Speech, and Language Processing ( Volume: 26, Issue: 9, Sept.
-2018 )

 # Requirement:
 	Python  == 3